-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 1 and 2 performance data, Year 1 and 2 phonics check results, Year 4 multiplication check results and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 1 and 2 performance data, Year 1 and 2 phonics check results, Year 4 multiplication check results and our own internal assessments.
 FFT assessment tools are used by class teachers to measure attainment and progress at termly intervals through the year.
 All teachers are responsible for tracking the progress of all vulnerable groups, including Pupil Premium, SEND and EAL.
 This information is then collated and monitored by SLT.
 Pupil Progress meetings are held between class teachers and SLT to monitor impact and identify any concerns to be addressed.
 When selecting pupils for intervention groups and support, this will not be limited to children who are in receipt of Pupil Premium funding, but will include other pupils who have similar needs, and who we believe will benefit from the support/intervention.

-Pupil Premium funding and its impact is a regular agenda item for the School Trustee meetings.
+Pupil Premium funding and its impact is a regular agenda item for the School Trustee meetings where the Headteacher and Associate Headteacher will discuss interventions, data etc.